itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

     .. index::

-.. py:function:: geometricShapeAdded(idx, shape) [signal]
+.. py:function:: geometricShapeCurrentChanged(currentShape) [signal]
     :noindex:

-    This signal is emitted whenever a geometric shape has been added
+    This signal is emitted whenever the currently selected geometric has been changed

-    :param idx: index of the new shape (this is the index of the second parameter 'shape')
-    :type idx: int
-    :param shape: new shape
+    :param currentShape: new current shape or an invalid shape if the current shape has been deleted and no other shape is selected now
-    :type shape: shape
+    :type currentShape: shape

     .. note::

         To connect to this signal use the following signature::

-            yourItem.connect('geometricShapeAdded(int,ito::Shape)', yourMethod)
+            yourItem.connect('geometricShapeCurrentChanged(ito::Shape)', yourMethod)

     .. index::